OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-14.md

 ## 2 Chronicles 14:12

-So the Lord routed the Ethiopians before Asa and before Judah, and the Ethiopians fled.
+The Lord defeated the Ethiopians before Asa and Judah, and the Ethiopians fled.

 ---